hlissner/dotfiles/README.md

   **Long answer:** no really.
 Don't.

-  **Long long answer:** no really, I'm not kidding.
+  **Long long answer:** I'm not kidding.
 Don't.

-  **Unsigned long long answer:** Ok ok.
-Do any of these sound like you?
+  **Unsigned long long answer:** Alright alright.
+Here's why not:

-  - You only have one (maybe two) systems to NixOS-ify.
-  - You lack the discipline or dedication to learn a new language, google your issues, and trial'n'error your way to NixOS enlightenment -- all on your own.
-  - "Declarative", "generational", and "immutable" don't make you _fully_ erect.
-  - You're a unix virgin or have limited experience with Linux distros.
-  - You arrived at NixOS by following trends, rather than your needs.
-  - You need somebody else to tell you whether or not you need NixOS.

-  **Then no, you should _not_ use NixOS.**

-  - The learning curve is steep.
+  - Its learning curve is steep.
+  - You _will_ trial and error your way to enlightenment, if you survive long enough.
   - NixOS is unlike other Linux distros.
 Your issues will be unique and difficult to google.
+  - If the words "declarative", "generational", and "immutable" don't make you _fully_ erect, you're considering NixOS for the wrong reasons.
-  - The overhead of managing a NixOS config will rarely pay for itself with fewer than 3 systems.
+  - The overhead of managing a NixOS config will rarely pay for itself with fewer than 3 systems (perhaps another distro with nix on top would suit you better?).
-  - Official documentation for Nix and NixOS is vast, but shallow.
+  - Official documentation for Nix(OS) is vast, but shallow.
-  - Unofficial resources and example configs are sparse, tend to either be too simple or too complex, or outdated.
+  - Unofficial resources and example configs are sparse and tend to be either too simple or too complex (or outdated).
-  - The Nix language is obtuse and its toolchain is complicated; multiply this by 1,000 if you've never touched the shell or a functional language before.
-    And you _will_ have to learn Nix to do a fraction of what makes NixOS worth any of the trouble.
+  - The Nix language is obtuse and its toolchain is unintuitive.
+This is made infinitely worse if you've never touched the shell or a functional language before, but you'll _need_ to learn it to do even a fraction of what makes NixOS worth all the trouble.
-  - A decent grasp of Linux and its ecosystem is necessary to distinguish Nix/NixOS issues from conventional Linux issues (and to debug them).
+  - A decent grasp of Linux and its ecosystem is a must, if only to distinguish Nix(OS) issues from Linux (or upstream) issues -- as well as to debug them or report them to the correct authority (and coherently).
+  - If you need somebody else to tell you whether or not you need NixOS, you don't need NixOS.

   If none of this has deterred you, then you didn't need my advice in the first place.
-Stop procrastinating and try NixOS.
+Stop procrastinating and try NixOS!

 + **How do you manage secrets?**

   With [agenix].